webzf/ztronics/_posts/2026-08-19-bma400-esp32-tutorial-wiring-code-arduino-guide.md

 A smaller range is useful when the application does not experience large accelerations.

-For example, ±2 g can be appropriate for:
+For example, ±2 g can be suitable for:

 - Tilt sensing
 - Orientation
 - Static measurements
 - Slow movement

-For applications involving stronger acceleration or impacts, a larger range may be more appropriate.
+For stronger movement or impacts, a larger range may be appropriate.

 ## Output Data Rate